 Walt Disney World Orlando is also the location of some world class resorts.
 You can stay right on the grounds and access the attractions easily.
 Some of the resorts are spectacular.
 Here is more information on Walt Disney World resorts.

 When you’ve got lots of room, and you know the locals have been to the Disney theme park many times, how do you keep them coming back?
 You provide an upscale, outdoor, Disney-like shopping mecca of course.
 What is it called?
-Downtown Disney.
+Disney Springs.
 Here are details.

 Closer to downtown Orlando Florida is the theme park Universal Studios.
-Loosely based on the moving pictures created by Universal Studios over the years, this park features attractions based on movies and shows such as The Simpsons, Twister, Shrek, Revenge of the Mummy, ET and many more.
-Universal also has resorts within the grounds.
-Here is much information about what you can expect at Universal Studios Orlando.
+Loosely based on the moving pictures created by Universal Studios over the years, this park features attractions based on movies and shows such as Harry Potter, Currently Universal has three parks in their complex; Universal Studios, Island’s of Adventure and Volcano Bay

 Universal’s Islands of Adventure Orlando

 While located at the same location as Universal Studio, the theme park Universal’s Islands of Adventure is a whole different park, requiring additional tickets and days to visit.
 Featuring attractions based on Marvel comics, cartoons, Jurassic Park, and the now world-famous Harry Potter franchise, in our opinion, Universal’s Islands of Adventure – the newer cousin to Universal Studios – offers better value for the visitor’s buck.

 It’s a water theme park with water rides, slides, and more.
 On their site they write about Volcano Bay “All the rides at Volcano Bay feature a Virtual Line that changes how you wait.
 Just tap in with your TapuTapu wearable to grab a ride time.
 Then go float, swim, splash, eat, shop or relax around the park.
 Your TapuTapu will tell you when it’s your time to ride.”